chicodes/beeproger-todo-backend/README.md

 ### What I would have done better if I had more time

-1. I would have written  more and achieved a test coverage of at least 90%.
+1. I would have written more test and achieved a test coverage of at least 90%.
-2. I would have used Redis or memcache for caching
+2. I would have used Redis or memcache for caching instead of using the file method

 ### PS: